Moore123/HParknet/README.md

 # HParknet
-a bits change for huge parameters( each layer limit by GPU memory ) and parallelized training ( by remote parameters server ), original source fork from darknet
+a bits change for huge parameters( each layer limit by GPU memory ) and parallelized training ( update parameters to remote parameter server ), original source code forked from darknet